applylab-io/big-movie-zoo/changelogs/0.1/develop.md

 - State management done better at VideoPlayer component
 - Added dynamic paths to form new URLs when a movie poster is clicked
 - Component life cycle handled in a better way

+# Add responsive menu for small screens.
+A popup with just icons #12
+- Updated CSS
+- Used Component state
+- Added Click handle to Menu component
+- Also shipped npm bump version scripts with this.
+Use `npm version <patch|minor|major` command instead of `git push` going forward.